hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-5-assembling-and-reflections.markdown

 ## Attaching the frame

+{% include image.html url="/assets/img/socket.jpg" description="Nobody knows what these cork screw things are called" %}

 Rather than screwing the frame directly into the slab, I used socket head screws as an intermediate layer between the screws and the wood.
-I used epoxy to glue the sockets into holes in the slab.
+I used fast 5 minute curing epoxy to glue the sockets into holes in the slab.
 This was more effort, but I didn't want any risk of cracking the slab, and I figured this way would distribute the force more evenly on a larger area of wood.

 {% include image.html url="/assets/img/legs.jpg" description="The finished product" %}